ruobinLiu/Laboratory-Protocols/reference.md

 - pH to 8.0, using HCl, and adjust final volume to 1 L.
 - Autoclave.

+## 10x HB (Homogenization buffer):
+- *Use about 30 mL/extraction*
+- *Store in refrigerator*

+### Final solution should be:
+- 0.1 M Tris base
+- 0.8 M KCl
+- 0.1 M EDTA
+- 10 mM spermidine
+- 10 mM spermine
+- adjust pH to 9.4-9.5 with NaOH

+### To prepare 500 mL:
+- 50 mL of 1 M Tris (pH 9.5)
+- 133 mL of 3 M KCl
+- 100 mL of 0.5 M EDTA
+- 780 µL of spermidine
+- 1.741 g of spermine

 ## Wash Buffer (AKA 1X HB):
 *Make fresh on day of use*

 - 1/10th volume 10x HB
 - 0.5 M Sucrose

+## Lysis Buffer:
+*Use 3 mL per tube (step 12)*

+- 10 mM Tris-HCl
+- 400 mM NaCl
+- 2 mM EDTA (pH 8.0)

+## Proteinase K Solution:
+*Make fresh on day of use*
+* Use 0.5 mL per tube (step 13)*

+- 1 mg/mL Proteinase K
+- 1% SDS
+- 2mM EDTA (pH 8.0)